A geometric structure underlying the interaction Hamiltonian of quantum electrodynamics: Spinors in an abstract notation

 \subsection{Basic properties of four-component vectors}

-In this section, we recall basic properties of four-component vectors as special cases of spinors \cite{Penrose-book,Corson,CM-book}.
+In this section, we recall basic properties of four-component vectors given in the theory of spinors \cite{Penrose-book,Corson,CM-book}.
 We use the ordinary notation in this section and will discuss the abstract notation in the next section.

-A basic point is a one-to-one mapping, given by the EW-symbols discussed above, between a direct-product space $\WW \otimes\ov\WW$ and a four-dimensional space denote by $\VV$.
-For example, a spinor $\phi_{AB'}$ in the space $\WW \otimes\ov\WW$ can be mapped to a vector $K^\mu$ in the space $\VV$ by the relation,
+A basic point is a one-to-one mapping, given by the EW-symbols discussed above, between the direct-product space $\WW \otimes\ov\WW$ and a four-dimensional space denote by $\VV$.
+For example, a spinor $\phi_{AB'}$ in the space $\WW \otimes\ov\WW$ is mapped to a vector $K^\mu$ in the space $\VV$ by